midonet/data-migration/README.rst

      provider_router
          Convert the MidoNet Provider Router to an edge router.
-The input to this command is the JSON output from 'prepare' command. bind
+The input to this command is the JSON output from 'prepare' command.
-         Read from stdin the JSON output generated from 'prepare' command, and bind the hosts to tunnel zones and ports.